Showing posts with label travel. Show all posts

 In general, Onsens have a nice shower area with a low stool to sit and all bath accessories.
 Fresh towels (one big and small) and robes are provided in the room or handed over at check-in.
 Change area with basket and lockers to keep your robe and things.
 The bath itself is like a shallow swimming pool designed such that you can sit immersing yourself up to your waist or neck as per your liking.
 Water is quite hot, so how long you can stay depends on your tolerance level.
 After this they have a cooling off area with dryers/moisturizers/earbuds/etc. Finally, lounge area with chairs/fans/water/massagers to rest and maybe socialize if you came in a group.

-Japan was similar to western countries on personal space.
-People waiting at street crossings place themselves at arms length of each other.
+Japan is similar to western countries when it comes to personal space.
+People waiting in queues and even at street crossings place themselves at arms length of each other.
 We also noticed school children on a field trip keeping their bags evenly spaced out as they explored the area.
 One wonders though about the subway train videos where we see white gloved ushers pushing the riders and packing them like sardines inside the full coach.
+Maybe an exception is made there?

-I have this tendency to explain a lot or generally talk a lot.
-This clashed with the service agents who are extremely professional and dont care much for small talk like in America.
-Once after I asked the agent to check about a bus we were interested in, I started asking about our options after we reach the destination.
-She just put a finger up to shush me and said, let me first finish this.
+I have this tendency to explain a lot or generally keep talking.
+This clashed with the service agents who are extremely professional and don't care much for small talk like in America.
+Once after I asked the agent to check about a bus we were interested in, I started talking about our options after we reach the destination to get her opinion.
+She just put a finger up to shush me and said politely, let me finish this first before you start asking me more questions. 😊

 Summary of our itinerary.